 Ideos Institute, Nov 14, 2024.
 At the 19:25 minute mark, Greg and Mako talk about the 2024 election.
 Mako talks about how Trump and Trump voters are drawn to the principle of retribution.
 Mako critiques this principle on theological grounds, and points out that White evangelicals, especially, are spiritually formed to exaggerate the principle of retribution and scapegoat people like immigrants, etc.

-Slides of a presentation given to the 2022 Reconstruction class.
+See also the slides to this presentation.
+Given to the 2022 Reconstruction class.
 The introduction features John Winthrop vs. Roger Williams to highlight the debate over freedom of religious Conscience vs. Christendom.
 The presentation highlights Christian accomplishments in health and hospitals, education and schools, land ownership and economic justice, and criminal justice reform.

-These blog posts relate to both the topic of atonement and the topic of desire because, like fallen Adam in the garden, we desire to deflect blame, and therefore we scapegoat others.
+Like fallen Adam in the garden, we desire to deflect blame, and therefore we scapegoat others.
 On the political level, this builds group cohesion and creates a social outsider, who is blamed for the group’s woes, who the group must exile or kill or marginalize in order to maintain a hopeful lie.
 This series explores what political scapegoating has looked like in the U.S.

 White American Evangelical Political Attitudes and Behavior: Explanation and Correctives